rancher/windows_exporter-package/README.md

-wmi_exporter-package
+windows_exporter-package
 ========

-this is for package wmi_exporter https://github.com/martinlindhe/wmi_exporter
+this is for package windows_exporter https://github.com/prometheus-community/windows_exporter

 ## Building